Exploitation in Taiwan's $2bn fishing industry

 Taiwan is reluctant to admit human trafficking remains a serious problem, pointing to its positive US rating.
 Experts say this is based on laws that are often not enforced and that many cases fit the international definition of trafficking and forced labour.

+employers to hire workers directly, without using agencies.
 Back in his village, Mr Yim is too ashamed to tell villagers or even his wife what happened to him.

 LSCW, which has paid for him to be trained in chicken farming, urges governments to do more to fight trafficking.